bahrus/custom-enhancements/README.md

 const resolvedInstance = await oElement.enhancements.whenResolved(enhancementInfo);
 ```

 All three of these methods would see if the enhancement has already been instantiated for the element, and if so, pass that back.
-If not, the method will cause an instance of the class constructor returned by the *spawn* option.
+If not, the method will spawn an instance of the class constructor returned by the *spawn* option.
 This assumes the element passes all the "supports/matches" criteria.

 I'm a little uncertain how important it is to provide for both ".get" and ".await".
 I *think* using await automatically yields a microtask, even if there is no actual async call.
 If that is not the case, I think we only need one of the two ("get") and just use await to be safe.